fastqe/fastqe/paper.md

 # Design

-FASTQE employs a simple algorithm to analyse FASTQ format files.
+The design of the FASTQE employs an algorithm to parse FASTQ[@cock_sanger_2010] format files, calculate summary statistics for each base position, and then translate those summary statistics directly to emoji.
 For clarity, a FASTQ file will contain one or more sequences in a four line format of an @ led identifier, sequence, + led text and quality respectivley:
 ```
 @SEQUENCE_ID
 CAACTACAGCTGTTATACTTAGTCTGTAGATATATTAGGGAAGTGAGCTAATTACTATCC